Additional investment in Fluvanna County

 Proposed Expedition Generating Station

-Tenaska is developing a natural gas-fueled power plant capable of generating up to 1,540 megawatts (MW) of power, enough to power 1.5 million homes.
+Tenaska is developing a natural gas-fueled power plant capable of generating up to 1,540 megawatts (MW), enough to power 1.5 million homes.
 Natural gas remains the cleanest fossil fuel for dispatchable and reliable power generation, and the market demand for reliable natural gas generation is growing.
 In fact, the Expedition Generating Station project has been selected by PJM Interconnection as a critical resource to ensure the reliability of the region’s electric grid.

 Decades of responsible energy generation